truenas/documentation/content/SCALE/SystemSettings/UpdateSCALE.md

 {{< toc >}}

-TrueNAS defines software branches, known as trains.
-There are several trains available for updates, but the web interface only displays trains that can be selected as an upgrade.
+TrueNAS has several software branches (linear update paths) known as trains.
+Scale is currently a Prerelease Train.
+Prelease Trains have various preview/early build releases of the software.
+Although there are several trains available for updates, the web interface only displays trains that can be selected as an upgrade.
+For more information on other available trains see [Truenas Upgrades](https://www.truenas.com/docs/truenasupgrades/).

-Update trains are labeled with a numeric version followed by a short description.
-The current version receives regular bug fixes and new features.
-Supported older versions of TrueNAS only receive maintenance updates.
-See the [Software Development Life Cycle]({{< relref "SofDevLifecycle.md" >}}) for more details about the development and support timeline for TrueNAS versions.

-Several specific words are used to describe the type of train:

-**STABLE**: Bug fixes and new features are available from this train.
-Upgrades available from a STABLE train are tested and ready to apply to a production environment.

-**Nightlies**: Experimental train used for testing future versions of TrueNAS.

-**SDK**: Software Developer Kit train.
-This has additional tools for testing and debugging TrueNAS.

 {{< hint warning >}}
 The UI shows a warning when the currently selected train is not suited for production use.